BULL RUN, VA

 armies and attack McDowell at Centerville.
 The troops were

-posted with this view and early on Sunday morning Johnston had
+posted with this view and early on Sunday morning Johnston

 written the orders for an advance, but before they could be